Search and Society: Reimagining Information Access for Radical Futures: Towards sociotechnical change

 Articulating different stakeholder concerns is a prerequisite to any conversation about reprioritizing our research agendas and recentering IR research on societal needs.
 In Figure~\ref{fig:hierarchy-of-stakeholder-needs}, we propose a hierarchy of stakeholder needs that IR research should concern with.
 Contrary to the status quo, we believe that IR system design and research should explicitly reflect how these systems should contribute to knowledge production, public education, and social movements, and that broader framing of societal concerns should be the most fundamental stakeholder need that should inform and shape IR research.
 This should then be followed by concerns of the consumer and producer needs, and lastly the needs of the system owners themselves.
 The needs of the consumers, producers, and system owners should not override the need of the collective society, just as the needs of the system owners should not be prioritized over the needs of the consumer and the producers.
 This is the shift in our research thinking, agendas, and impact that we are pushing for in this paper.

-\begin{quote} ``If you have come here to help me you are wasting your time, but if you have come because your liberation is bound up with mine, then let us work together.'' \begin{flushright} -- Lilla Watson and other members of an Aboriginal Rights group in Queensland\footnote{While often credited for this quote, Watson explained~\citep{attributingwords} that this came out of a collective process by an Aboriginal rights group in Queensland that she was part of.} \end{flushright} \end{quote}

-Our call for re-centering societal needs in IR research must not be confused for a call for technosolutionism.
-Quite the contrary, we believe we need safe spaces where IR researchers can engage with social scientists, legal scholars, critical theorists, activists, and artists, in a recognition of a collective struggle to develop shared understandings of the core challenges and what IR research can offer to this process.
-We must approach these spaces with curiosity and humility; in recognition of our own incomplete understanding of the world; open to change and be changed by these encounters.
+To realize structural changes in IR and meaningfully challenge dominant imaginaries we must also invest in research that specifically explores and builds on the connections between IR and different epistemologies and social and political theories.
+Examples of such work may consider how IR system design can support different models of democracy~\citep{vrijenhoek2021recommenders, helberger2021democratic} and emancipatory aspirations~\citep{mitra2025emancipatory}.
+We must also ensure that such research does not happen in isolation but is grounded in a collective effort to build a movement within the IR community.
+This requires us to acknowledge and value community building as an important part of IR research.
+In this context, it is important to emphasize that our call for re-centering societal needs in IR research must not be confused for a call for technosolutionism.
+Quite the contrary, we believe we need safe spaces where IR researchers can engage with scholars from other diverse fields, legal and policy experts, activists, and artists, in a recognition of a collective struggle to develop shared understandings of the core challenges and what IR research can offer to this process.
+These spaces are critical for cross-pollination of ideas and shared sense-making, which are vital for realizing structural changes.
+As Tsing aptly puts it:

 \begin{quote} ``We are contaminated by our encounters; they change who we are as we make way for others.
 As contamination changes world-making projects, mutual worlds—and new directions—may emerge.
 Everyone carries a history of contamination; purity is not an option. [\ldots] staying alive—for every species—requires livable collaborations.
 Collaboration means working across difference, which leads to contamination.
-Without collaborations, we all die.'' \begin{flushright} -- Anna Lowenhaupt Tsing
+Without collaborations, we all die.'' \begin{flushright} -- Anna Lowenhaupt Tsing\\ \emph{The mushroom at the end of the world:\\On the possibility of life in capitalist ruins}~\citep{tsing2015mushroom} \end{flushright} \end{quote}